ESF:MPE_NIEK New Institutional Economics - Course Information

 - Assessment methods

-- The exam is written and consists of a test and three mini-essays.
+- The course consists of lectures and reading assignments of the course literature.
+The exam is written and consists of a test and three mini-essays.

 - Language of instruction